 The Garfield County Planner’s Office oversees a variety of aspects pertaining to land use and development in the County.
-The Planner’s Office is responsible for subdivision approval, zone change requests, lot line adjustments, conditional use permitting, and building site approval.
+The Planner’s Office is responsible for subdivision approval, current zoning information and zone change requests, lot line adjustments, conditional use permitting, and building site approval.

 The Garfield County Economic Development Office oversees all economic development in the County.
 With the help of the Governor's Office of Rural Development (ORD), the Economic Development Director works with businesses in Garfield County to provide resources and programs to sustain business and improve employment opportunities.
 The Economic Development Director's role in the ORD Program process is to a) spread awareness of the programs to businesses in the County, b) help businesses determine eligibility to specific programs, and c) aid in the application process to give the businesses a greater chance of approval.

 - List of Active Onsite System Certificate Holders

 For proposed ordinances, visit the Utah Public Notice Website.